NirantK/blog/content/writing/read-deep-learning-paper.md

 Here, I am trying to distill and form a better structure for myself to improve the return on my very limited _energy_.

 # Four Types of Reading
-- In his cult classic book, Mortimer J Adler explains his Four Types of Reading, mainly keeping a non-fiction book in mind.
+- In his cult classic book, "How to Read a Book", Mortimer J Adler explains his Four Types of Reading, mainly keeping a non-fiction book in mind.
 I am adapting these to the context of Deep Learning paper for us.

 ## Elementary
 This is the point where you're when you finish a 101 course in Machine Learning.
 You know the key terms and vocabulary e.g. convergence, loss functions and optimizers.
 You can understand what the words in the paper mean and read them, maybe follow the narrative, but not much more.
 Since you're reading this blog, I assume you are already reading at a level above this.